Committee on Inclusivity and Environment

 The physics community in the United States, including our department, does not reflect the diversity of our country, nor of our state.
 We believe that this lack of diversity is not due to lack of talent, but instead lack of opportunity.
 Therefore,through a charge by the department, the Committee on Environment and Inclusionis committed to actively working to support and increase opportunities for people who are underrepresented in the field.

-Signed by the MSU Physics Committee on Environment and Inclusion:
+Signed by the MSU Physics Committee on Inclusivity and Environment:

 Nick Borys (Faculty)